GRS18/recipe-manager-web-app/README.md

 - Works best on modern browsers (Chrome, Edge, Firefox).

 ## Known Issues

-These are known issues you may fix later:
+These are known issues may fix later:

 - GitHub Pages sometimes does not show updated JS/CSS due to caching → Hard refresh: Ctrl + Shift + R